A few weeks ago, I wrote about the 5 essentials for an organized morning routine. Those essentials are:

 Leverage your personality’s strengths to start your morning strong.

-NB: Although all Christians should spend time daily in the Word and in prayer, it’s more important for some types than others that it happen in the morning.
+NB: Although all Christians should spend time daily in the Word and in prayer, it’s more important for some personality types than others that it happen in the morning.
 Just as people might exercise at different points in their day, so people might find the right time to pray and read Scripture different in their situation.
 Just because prayer, Bible reading, or exercise isn’t on a particular type’s brief description, does not mean it can’t be part of their morning routine and doesn’t mean it should be neglected.

 ISTJ – responsible duty-fulfiller

-Because an ISTJ loves structured plans and details and are naturally reliable and consistent, she will want to have her morning routine listed out down to the detail and work through that list from top to bottom each morning.
+Because an ISTJ personality loves structured plans and details and are naturally reliable and consistent, she will want to have her morning routine listed out down to the detail and work through that list from top to bottom each morning.

 Somewhere on that list should be some way to connect with her priorities and intentions, like reading through several key inspirational quotes or Scripture passages that will ground her.